01 of 21

 20 of 21

 Rocky Hill on Mount Floyen in Bergen, Norway

-Some hikers climbed up this high rocky outcropping, but we chose to just hike the rolling hills along the top of Mount Floyen.Continue to 24 of 30 below.
+Some hikers climb up this high rocky outcropping, but the less adventurous hikers can choose to hike the rolling hills along the top of Mount Floyen.Continue to 21 of 21 below.

 Troll in Bergen, Norway

 Trolls are one of the symbols of Norway, and statues of them are frequently found in front of souvenir shops.